 Why is moving house stressful for dogs and cats?

-Cats and dogs can find moving house to be a stressful experience because they become familiar with their everyday environment and look upon it as their ‘territory’.
-They know the surrounds, the other pets nearby, and neighbouring yards and streets due to their daily exercise (for dogs) and observation (for cats).
+Cats and dogs can find moving house to be a stressful experience because they are familiar with their current everyday environment and look upon it as their ‘space’ or ‘territory’.
+They know the surrounds, the other pets nearby, and neighbouring yards and streets.

-When moved, dogs and cats feel as though they are separated from their ‘pack’ or ‘territory’ and can become anxious.
-They need to reorient themselves and become familiar with their new surrounds.
+When they move away from their familiar environment, dogs and cats feel as though they are separated from their ‘space’ or ‘territory’ and can become anxious.
+They need to reorient themselves, become familiar and settle in to their new surrounds.

 How do I know if my dog or cat is stressed?

-The problems that can occur are behavioural but may show as physical signs of stress.
-For dogs signs of anxiety may result in escaping, panicked behaviour, excessive barking, hiding or destructive behaviours.
-Cats may show more subtle signs of anxiety including excessive grooming or fur pulling.
+The problems that typically manifest are behavioural but may show as physical signs of stress.
+For dogs signs of stress or anxiety may result in escaping, panicked behaviour, pacing, excessive barking, hiding or destructive behaviours.
+Dogs may also go off their food.
+Cats may show more subtle signs of anxiety including excessive grooming or fur pulling, urinating or defacating outside the litter box, and being off their food.

 How can I make moving house easier for my dog or cat?